 September 6, 2025, 12:56 pm | Read time: 4 minutes

 Samsung brought its new Odyssey 3D gaming monitor to IFA 2025.
-The specs sound like a dream: 27 inches, 4K resolution, 165 hertz, and even 3D?
-Gamers can finally immerse themselves completely in the game world—or so one might think.
+The specs sound like a dream: 27 inches, 4K resolution, 165 hertz, and 3D?
+Gamers can finally immerse themselves completely in the game world–or so one might think.
 In reality, the monitor is as gimmicky as ever.
 I now doubt that the vision of true 3D gaming can be realized with conventional means.

 3D?
-Yes, Please–but Not as a Monitor
+Yes, please–but not as a monitor

 As a tech enthusiast, I’m generally optimistic that technological progress can improve our lives.
-I never owned a Nintendo 3DS—the first device that made 3D truly mainstream.
-The rise of 3D cinema at the same time seemed futuristic to me back then.
-If only it weren’t for the clunky glasses—which were extra inconvenient for me as a glasses wearer.
-When LG made the Optimus 3D technology accessible to smartphone users—without glasses—I had to jump on board.
-Seeing my own photos, videos, and even Android games in 3D impressed me so much at the time that I could overlook the eye strain.
-Just a few years later, I bought my first VR headset—the Oculus Rift.
+I never owned a Nintendo 3DS–the first device to make 3D truly mainstream.
+The rise of 3D cinema at the same time seemed groundbreaking to me back then.
+If only it weren’t for the clunky glasses–extra inconvenient for me as a glasses wearer.
+When LG made 3D technology accessible to smartphone users with the Optimus 3D–without glasses–I had to jump on board.
+Seeing my own photos, videos, and even Android games in 3D impressed me so much at the time that I overlooked the eye strain.
+Just a few years later, I bought my first VR headset–the Oculus Rift.
 Currently, I use the Meta Quest 3 and am convinced that standalone VR headsets are the better way, at least for now.

-Odyssey 3D Is Technically Impressive …
+Odyssey 3D is technically impressive …

 What is the difference between VR, AR and MR?